LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 Blocks are always blissfully ignorants of each other, so the Links are there to allow data transfers between them. **A Link is established between two Blocks** and is oriented.
-Establishing a link between Block 1 and Block 2 means that Block 2 will receive of all of Block 1's outputs.
+Establishing a link between Block 1 and Block 2 means that Block 2 will receive all of Block 1's outputs.
 Because the Link is oriented, Block 1 will however not be aware of Block 2's outputs.

-There is no upper limit in the number of Links pointing towards and originating from a given Block.
+Crappy provides two types of Link.
+A regular :ref:`Link` carries small dictionaries containing commands, measurements, or other labeled values.
+It is created with :func:`crappy.link`.
+An :ref:`Image Link` carries an image and its matching metadata between two :class:`~crappy.blocks.vision.VisionBlock` objects, and is created with :func:`crappy.img_link`.

 0.c.
 Labels
 +++++++++++

-**Data flowing between the Blocks through the Links is always labeled**.
+**Data flowing between Blocks through regular Links is always labeled**.
 Labels are simply names associated with a given stream of data.
 Let's say that Block 1 outputs three data streams labeled :py:`'time', 'Force', 'Position'`, and is linked with Block 2 that only takes two inputs.
 As we said, Block 2 is aware of all of Block 1's outputs and thus needs a way to differentiate them.
-Thanks to labels, the user can simply specify in the arguments of Block 2 which labels to consider (for example only :py`'time', 'Position'`).
+Thanks to labels, the user can simply specify in the arguments of Block 2 which labels to consider (for example only :py:`'time', 'Position'`).
 The data stream labeled :py:`'Force'` will be lost to Block 2, but maybe Block 1 is also linked with a Block 3 that's using it !

+An ImageLink instead carries one :mod:`numpy` image array together with a metadata dictionary.
+This metadata must identify the frame with the :py:`'ImageUniqueID'` key and give its timestamp under :py:`'t(s)'`.

 1. Understanding Crappy's syntax
 --------------------------------